Carbon sink: Soils

-Soils represent a short to long-term carbon storage medium, and contain more carbon than all terrestrial vegetation and the atmosphere combined.
+Soils represent a short to long-term carbon storage medium and contain more carbon than all terrestrial vegetation and the atmosphere combined.
 Plant litter and other biomass including charcoal accumulates as organic matter in soils, and is degraded by chemical weathering and biological degradation.
 More recalcitrant organic carbon polymers such as cellulose, hemi-cellulose, lignin, aliphatic compounds, waxes and terpenoids are collectively retained as humus.

 Organic matter tends to accumulate in litter and soils of colder regions such as the boreal forests of North America and the Taiga of Russia.
 Leaf litter and humus are rapidly oxidized and poorly retained in sub-tropical and tropical climate conditions due to high temperatures and extensive leaching by rainfall.
-Areas where shifting cultivation or slash and burn agriculture are practiced are generally only fertile for two to three years before they are abandoned.
+Areas, where shifting cultivation or slash and burn agriculture are practiced, are generally only fertile for two to three years before they are abandoned.
 These tropical jungles are similar to coral reefs in that they are highly efficient at conserving and circulating necessary nutrients, which explains their lushness in a nutrient desert.

 Grasslands contribute to soil organic matter, stored mainly in their extensive fibrous root mats.
-Due in part to the climatic conditions of these regions (e.g. cooler temperatures and semi-arid to arid conditions), these soils can accumulate significant quantities of organic matter.
+Due in part to the climatic conditions of these regions (e.g., cooler temperatures and semi-arid to arid conditions), these soils can accumulate significant quantities of organic matter.
 This can vary based on rainfall, the length of the winter season, and the frequency of naturally occurring lightning-induced grass-fires.
 While these fires release carbon dioxide, they improve the quality of the grasslands overall, in turn increasing the amount of carbon retained in the humic material.
-They also deposit carbon directly to the soil in the form of biochar that does not significantly degrade back to carbon dioxide.
+They also deposit carbon directly into the soil in the form of biochar that does not significantly degrade back to carbon dioxide.

-Organic matter in peat bogs undergoes slow anaerobic decomposition below the surface.
-This process is slow enough that in many cases the bog grows rapidly and fixes more carbon from the atmosphere than is released.
-Over time, the peat grows deeper.
-Peat bogs hold approximately one-quarter of the carbon stored in land plants and soils.

-Enhancing soil carbon sinks

 Much organic carbon retained in many agricultural areas worldwide has been severely depleted due to intensive farming practices.
 Since the 1850s, a large proportion of the world's grasslands have been tilled and converted to croplands, allowing the rapid oxidation of large quantities of soil organic carbon.
-Methods that significantly enhance carbon sequestration in soil include no-till farming, residue mulching, cover cropping, and crop rotation, all of which are more widely used in organic farming than in conventional farming.
+Methods that significantly enhance carbon sequestration in soil are called carbon farming.
+They include for example no-till farming, residue mulching, cover cropping, and crop rotation.